hugoseri/portfolio-ro/src/content/overview/frontend.md

 sectionTitle: Product manager at Praxedo
 ---

-I modernized our front-end and unified four dev squads with new processes and best practices.
+I modernized an outdated platform and unified four dev squads around new processes